 Snagging, grabbing, snaring, gigging, and the use of a striking iron:

-These are legal methods to take nongame fish in certain waters in certain counties as follows (see the Creel and Length Limits table for certain nongame fish limits):
+These are legal methods to take nongame fish in certain waters in certain counties as follows (see table page 23 for certain nongame fish limits):

 - In the waters of the following counties [except public impoundments, the Roanoke (Staunton) and Dan Rivers, and those waters stocked by the Department]: Amelia, Appomattox, Brunswick, Campbell, Charlotte, Cumberland, Dinwiddie, Goochland (except James River), Greensville, Halifax, Louisa, Lunenburg, Mecklenburg, Nottoway, Pittsylvania, and Prince Edward.